Programming & Data Processing

 How to Extract JSON Values Online: A Complete Guide to Depth Control, Nested Structures, and Output Formatting

-You have a JSON object with dozens of keys, nested objects, and arrays buried three levels deep.
-All you need are the values — no keys, no brackets, no structure.
-Writing a script for a one-off extraction feels like overkill, and manually copying each value is tedious and error-prone.
+You've got a JSON object with dozens of keys, nested objects, and arrays buried three levels deep.
+You only want the values — no keys, no brackets, no structure.
+Writing a script for a one-off extraction feels like too much, and copying each value by hand is slow and you'll probably miss something.

-The Extract JSON Values tool on wtools.com solves this problem instantly.
-Paste your JSON, configure how deep you want the extraction to go, and get a clean list of values in seconds.
-This guide walks you through what JSON value extraction means, how to use the tool effectively, and where it fits into real workflows.
+The Extract JSON Values tool on wtools.com handles this in seconds.
+Paste your JSON, set how deep you want to go, and get a clean list of values back.
+This guide covers what JSON value extraction actually is, how to use the tool, and when it comes in handy.

 A JSON object is a collection of key-value pairs.
-Extracting values means stripping away the keys and structural syntax — the curly braces, colons, and quotation marks around property names — and returning only the data itself.
+Extracting values means throwing away the keys and all the structural syntax — curly braces, colons, quotation marks around property names — and keeping only the data.

 Given this input: